Camilla Long: Reactions

-In July 2013, Long succeeded Cosmo Landesman as film critic for The Sunday Times.

 In March 2015, Long received criticism for referring to Thanet as "a small nodule of erupted spleen at the eastern edge of England."
 In April 2015 Long appeared on the BBC's Have I Got News for You and was asked to justify such defamatory comments about South Thanet, the constituency where Nigel Farage, then UKIP leader, was standing for election.
 UKIP registered a complaint with Kent Police but no further action was taken.

+She was suspended from Twitter in July 2020 for referring to "facemask Nazis".
+Piers Morgan has said she is "mischievous, provocative, and occasionally merciless".
+Emma Lee-Potter, who interviewed Long for the 2017 book Interviewing for Journalists, called her "brilliant" and noted the "Camilla Long rule" of always taking the first interview slot offered.
+Dominic Sandbrook said she is "one of the funniest writers you could hope to read".

+Awards

+Long was awarded the 2010 and 2016 British Press Awards "Interviewer of the Year (broadsheet)" prize.
+In 2023, she was awarded columnist of the year, and was shortlisted in 2025.